afnog/sse/firewalls/presentation.md

 ## Connection Tracking

 Every packet is tracked by default (made into a connection).

-* Even if you don't use iptables at all!

 You can see them with `conntrack -L`: